Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 1. Cogs should follow a few naming conventions for consistency.

-  - Cogs should be TitleCased, using alphabetic characters only.
+  - Cog classes should be TitleCased, using alphabetic characters only.
   - Commands should be lower case, using alphanumeric characters only.
   - Cog modules should be lower case, using alphabetic characters only.